Study Room Policy

 The Library is not responsible for possessions left in a study room or moved by staff to another location.

-Any individual using the study room shall be held responsible for willful or accidental damage to the Library building, grounds, collections or furniture caused by the individual or group in accordance with the Meeting Room Policy and Conduct Policy.
+Any individual using the study room shall be held responsible for willful or accidental damage to the library building, grounds, collections, or furniture caused by the individual or group in accordance with the Meeting Room Policy and Conduct Policy.

 APPEAL AND REVIEW

-The Board of Trustees of the Fountaindale Public Library District will review the study room policy and regulations periodically and reserves the right to amend them at any time.
+The Board of Trustees of Fountaindale Public Library District will review the study room policy and regulations periodically and reserves the right to amend them at any time.
 The Board authorizes the Executive Director to waive regulations under appropriate circumstances.
 The Executive Director is the chief person empowered to make decisions regarding the availability and use of the study rooms.
 The Executive Director has delegated authority to approve study room requests to the Adult and Teen Services Department staff.

 Any appeals for changes or exceptions to any portion of the study room policy will be considered.
 An individual wishing to file an appeal shall submit it to the Executive Director in writing.
 The Executive Director will respond in writing.